NobodyXu/swaystatus/README.md

 #### Conditional Variables

-Conditional variables are used to selectively print strings.
+Conditional variables are used to conditionally evaulate part of the format string.

 For example, setting "format" in "battery" to "{is_charging:Charging}" will print "Charging" only when the battery is charging.